 If you think you will be using the public transportation a fair amount, do yourself a favour and pick up a compass card.
 It works on both the Skytrain and the city busses and can be purchased from a variety of vendors in the city, including at the Skytrain stations and at many London Drugs drugstores.

-If you are visiting Vancouver to sight-see, your best bet is to stay downtown.
+If you are visiting to sight-see, your best bet is to stay downtown.
+Especially if you only have 3 days in Vancouver.
 Not only will you save yourself a bit of money by not having to travel in and out of downtown every day, but you will also save yourself a lot of time.
 Traffic in Vancouver, especially during rush hour, can get a bit crazy.

 Or, you can also check out the local Airbnbs.

 If you are a secret tree hugger who loves walking trails, beaches, nature, and of course, giant trees, Stanley Park will seem like a little slice of heaven.
 It’s an absolute must-see in Vancouver and, considering that the park is over 1000 acres, it’s easy to spend one of your 3 days in Vancouver just exploring this area.

 Start your day early at the Vancouver Aquarium; you’ll beat the crowds if you go for opening time (10am).
 The Aquarium has lots of rescue and rehabilitation programs and many of the star residents, including two dolphins, were injured and rescued themselves.